 Completed in 1897, Atlanta's Flatiron Building was designed by New York architect Bradford Gilbert.
-Gilbert was a former student of renowned architect Daniel Burnham who designed New York's Flat Iron Building which shares the unique wedge-shaped design and was constructed five years later.
-Atlanta's Flatiron Building was the second skyscraper built in Atlanta and stands as the oldest standing steel-framed skyscraper in Atlanta.
-Rufus Brown Bullock was one of the principal figures involved in the English-American Trust & Loan Company and had previously served as Georgia governor during the Reconstruction Era and sought greater economic and political rights for African Americans.
-The KKK and other groups helped push him out of the state for his support of Reconstruction but he returned years later and became a successful Atlanta businessman.
+Gilbert was a former student of renowned architect Daniel Burnham, who designed New York's Flat Iron Building, which shared the unique wedge-shaped design and was constructed five years later.
+Atlanta's Flatiron Building was the second skyscraper built in Atlanta and stands as the oldest standing steel-framed skyscraper in the city.
+Rufus Brown Bullock was one of the principal figures involved in the English-American Trust & Loan Company and had previously served as Georgia governor during the Reconstruction Era and sought better economic and political rights for African Americans.
+The KKK and other groups helped push him out of the state because he supported Reconstruction, but he returned years later and became a successful Atlanta businessman.

 Backstory and Context

-The English-American Building (a.k.a.
-Georgia Savings Bank Building and Flatiron Building) stood as Atlanta's second skyscraper.
-The first skyscraper in the city was built by the Equitable Trust Company and was later demolished, leaving the English-American as the oldest skyscraper in Atlanta.
-The English-American name comes from its original tenant, the English-American Loan & Trust Building, whose officers included Rufus B. Bullock, who once served as a Georgia during Reconstruction.
+The English-American Building, also known as the Georgia Savings Bank Building and Flatiron Building, stood as Atlanta's second-ever skyscraper.
+The first skyscraper in the city was built by the Equitable Trust Company and was later demolished, leaving the English-American as the oldest remaining skyscraper in Atlanta.
+The English-American name comes from its original tenant, the English-American Loan & Trust Building, whose officers included Rufus B. Bullock, who once served as a Georgia governor during Reconstruction.
 The state forced him out in 1876 for trying to enforce political rights and protection for African Americans.

 Rufus B. Bullock served as president of the English-American Loan & Trust Company, which points to the second chapter of his life in Atlanta, one for which he enjoyed success in the private business sector.
 The first chapter for Bullock, a northern-born businessman who had cooperated with the Confederacy, involved his stint as a Republican Governor (1868 - 71) during the Reconstruction, one that ended with his removal after enjoying the reputation as the "most hated man in the state."
 He ostensibly attempted to provide African-Americans with an abundance of rights; the Ku Klux Klan led a movement to force him out of office.
 But, he did recover well and not only worked for the trust company but served as president of the Atlanta Chamber of Commerce and master of ceremonies at the Atlanta Cotton States and International Exposition in 1895.